-The voter presents his/her electoral card to the clerk.
-The voter is identified by comparing the data from the electoral card with the polling station electoral roll.
+The voter presents his/her national ID card or electoral card to the clerk.
+The voter is identified by comparing the data from the national ID card or electoral card with the polling station electoral roll.
 The voter receives a book of ballot papers and a voting envelope.
 The voter enters alone into the voting booth and selects the ballot paper bearing the name, photo and symbol of the candidate of his/her choice.
 The voter places the chosen ballot into the envelope, deposits it in the ballot box and discards the unused ballots in a bin.
-The voter gets the left thumb inked and receives back his/her electoral card stamped.
+The voter gets the left thumb inked and receives back his/her national ID card or stamped electoral card.
 Then the voter exits the polling station.

 Polling officials and police members registered to vote in the polling station where they are assigned to work are given preference to vote before the beginning of polling.
-National observers and party/ candidate agents can be in the polling station at this point.
+National observers and party/candidate agents can be in the polling station at this point.

 Party/candidate agents and observers will be processed and allowed to vote before the general public votes only if they are in the electoral roll for the polling station they are observing.